The-Artisan-fi/Artsn-ui/README.md

 ### web

-This is a React app that uses the Anchor generated client to interact with the Solana program
+This is a React app that uses the Anchor generated client to interact with the Solana program.

 #### Commands